Naseem Kharal

 Naseem Ahmed Kharal (نسيم کرل) (June 29, 1939 – July 14, 1978) was a Sindhi short story writer.
 He was born on June 29, 1939, in Kharalabad, Khairpur District of British India, what subsequently became Pakistan.

 Personal life

-Son of Abdul Kareem Kharal from District Khairpur, who was a landlord, Naseem was the eldest of all the seven siblings, four brothers and two sisters.
+Son of Abdul Kareem Kharal from District Khairpur, who was a Kharal Jatt landlord, Naseem was the eldest of all the seven siblings, four brothers and two sisters.
 He married his cousin, a daughter of Abdul Raheem Kharal, Chief Justice of Khairpur Mir's, and has six children.